getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

-[Bluebird](http://bluebirdjs.com/docs/getting-started.html) and other promise libraries report unhandled rejections toa global DOM event, `unhandledrejection`.
+[Bluebird](http://bluebirdjs.com/docs/getting-started.html) and other promise libraries report unhandled rejections to a global DOM event, `unhandledrejection`.
 In this case, you don't need to do anything; we've already got you covered with default the `captureUnhandledRejections: true` setting.

 Please consult your promise library documentation on how to hook into its global unhandled rejection handler, if it exposes one.

 &nbsp;
 ## Context

-&nbsp;
 ### Setting Context
 Sentry supports additional context with events.
 Often this context is shared among any issue captured in its lifecycle, and includes the following components: